wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 ;; WHEN: Sun May 08 22:35:21 MDT 2022
 ;; MSG SIZE  rcvd: 113
    </pre>

+   <a name="RunBackground"></a>

+   ### Start server in background

+   <pre>brew services start hashicorp/tap/consul</pre>

+   ### Leave (Stop) Consul gracefully

+   CAUTION: When operating as a server, a graceful leave is important to avoid causing a potential availability outage affecting the consensus protocol.

 1. Gracefully stop the Consul by making it leave the Consul datacenter and shut down: